sanchayitapurkayastha/News-Room/README.md

 News Room is a simple, easy-to use news app, which uses [NewsAPI](www.newsapi.org) to fetch top news headlines from the API.
 It has user-friendly UI and also its easy to use features makes it a very popular android project.
-News App is written in Kotlin and uses the new Architecture Components and Guidelines announced by Google.
+News Room is written in Kotlin and uses the new Architecture Components and Guidelines announced by Google.

 ## Components Used
 - [NavHostFragment](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment)